Global Medical Affairs Program | Amicus Therapeutics

 Independent Medical EducationInvestigator-Initiated Studies

-Independent Medical Education Program Grants
+Independent Medical Education Grants

-Accredited Medical Education Program Grants (U.S.)
+Accredited Medical Education Grants (U.S.)

 Amicus Therapeutics supports programs and activities that foster excellence in patient care and provide valuable scientific, medical, and educational information to the medical and scientific communities.
 Grant funding for an accredited Continuing Medical Education (CME) program (i.e., ACCME, AMA, AAFP, ADA, or AOA) or continuing education for other allied health professions (e.g., nurses, pharmacists), from U.S.-based continuing education entities (e.g., academic institutions, education program vendors) will be considered.
 Since available grant funding is limited, selection priority is given to exceptional high quality, impactful educational activities (Moore’s Outcome Level 4 or higher) which serve to close gaps in health care provider (HCP) knowledge, skills, and professional performance used to provide services to patients, the public, or the profession.
 Amicus Therapeutics will not influence the content nor have control over those educational programs funded through Global Medical Affairs as independent medical education grants.
 An assessment plan of participant outcomes is a requirement for funding.

-Non-Accredited Medical Education Program Grants
+Non-Accredited Medical Education Grants

 Amicus Therapeutics applies the same standards of independence to non-accredited continuing education (CE) grants with respect to content, influence, faculty selection, educational methods, materials, venues and attendees as it does to accredited CE grants.
 Examples of non-certified CE educational programs that Amicus Therapeutics can potentially support include, but are not limited to, the following: